gdm413229/swwmgz_m/README.md

 You're fucking invincible for a total of 30 seconds.

-### Hammerspace Embiggener, replaces Backpack, Bag of Holding, Porkalator
+### Hammerspace Embiggener, replaces Backpack, Bag of Holding, Porkalator, Dragonskin Bracers

 Each of these you pick up increase ammo capacity by half of its base value, up to 5x, and also give you some extra ammo like a normal backpack.